pdorobisz/temperature-monitor/README.md

 **Configuration**

-Login to Grafana (http://raspberrypi:3000) as `admin` (default password: "admin"), open side menu, click organisation name and select `API Keys` option.
+Login to Grafana (http://raspberrypi:3000) as `admin` (default password: "admin"), open side menu, click organisation name and select `API Keys` option, create new api key and add it to `scripts/configureGrafana.sh` script.
+You may also need to update InfluxDB credentials used by Grafana.

-Create new api key, add it to `scripts/configureGrafana.sh` script in this repository and then execute it to create new InfluxDB datasource and new dashboard:
+Execute script to create new InfluxDB datasource and dashboard:

 ```
 cd scripts